-- 1.1 The Association has a delegated authority to act as Property Factor for those owners and sharing owners whose properties fall within its area of management and where we have been appointed as property factor within the Title Deeds or by a majority of owners voting at a public meeting. - 1.2 The Association recognises the benefits of providing a factoring service, which will encourage good relations with local owners and ensure that all properties and common areas within the estate are adequately maintained.
+- 1.1 Calvay Housing Association (CHA, Calvay, the Association) has a delegated authority to act as Property Factor for those owners and sharing owners whose properties fall within its area of management and where we have been appointed as property factor within the Title Deeds, by a majority of owners voting at a public meeting or, in the unlikely event of owners' Title Deeds not specifying that CHA has the authority to act, through custom and practice arrangements. - 1.2 The Association recognises the benefits of providing a factoring service, which will encourage good relations with local owners and ensure that all properties and common areas within the estate are adequately maintained.
 The Association will therefore seek to provide the highest possible standard of service to owners, while ensuring that such provision is always practical, legally compliant and cost-effective. - 1.2 The Association's provision of a factoring service will always be dependent upon owners making payments whenever requested, whether in respect of work already done or in advance for major works to be carried out.
 This policy will not duplicate the Deed of Conditions which will always take precedence.
 (All references to owners will include sharing owners, for the purposes of this policy.)